 The Unconference format

 The move online will change how we run things slightly.
 We will still run 2 full days of interactive activities aimed at physiotherapy educators.
 It will still be free to attend and it will still be based on the principles of an Unconference.
 This means that the agenda is set by those who are attending, there are no selected speakers and everyone is an active participant contributing their knowledge and experience.
 Everyone who attends will still be able to suggest ideas relating to physiotherapy education that they want to discuss and we will still vote as a group to decide which ones to begin working on together.
+Moving online also allows us to experiment with some different activities, so there will be additional activity streams, also built on the idea of stimulating reflection and engaging in conversation.

 We will abide by the 4 rules of unconferences: